oorkan/oorkan.dev/content/blog/linux/making screenshots in Linux using terminal - part 1.md

 ```

 The command above will provide us a pointer to select the window we want to make a screenshot of.
-The problem here is that when we have another window in the foreground, that window will be captured as well as shown in the illustration.
+The problem here is that when we have another window in the foreground, that window will be captured as well, as shown in the illustration.

 ![xwd screenshot illustration](https://res.cloudinary.com/oorkan/image/upload/v1600306477/blog/img/topics/linux/xwd_screenshot_illustration-480x_z4cnwo.png)